The recent flood in Boulder had me thinking: Being an outdoors person works well for disaster preparedness.

 - Zip Ties: I bring them when skiing.
 Works wells as emergency bindings or for other things

-- Leatherman: I bring a Leatherman Kick when ski touring, guiding or climbing.
+- Leatherman: I carry a Leatherman Kick when ski touring, guiding or climbing.
 Also works well around the house or when the unexpected happens

-- Backpacks: If the roads are shut down, but we really need to get out, backpacks haul needed essentials.
+- Backpacks: If the roads are shut down, but we really need to get out, backpacks haul essentials required.
 Apparently some people in Colorado actually did hike out of the mountain communities during the recent flooding and the aftermath.

 - Sleeping bags: If a blizzard hits and the heat is shut down, we have some -15F winter bags that have served us well.

-Going further down memory lane, during the Blzzard of ’78 that hit Rhode Island, I remember my Dad going to the local grocery store that was running on generators .
+Going further down memory lane, during the Blizzard of ’78 that hit Rhode Island, I remember my Dad going to the local grocery store that was running on generators.
 He took my Flexible Flyer sled and came back with groceries.